lscardinali/Marvel/readme.md

 - The project doesn't use any third-party dependency manager or Libraries.
 - Requires Swift 5 and XCode 10.2 to run.
+- Swiftlint is configured to run if installed on the local machine.

 ## Architecture